jear2412/BUQ-ODEsMCMC/README.md

-The purpose of this repository is to provide  several examples of MCMC methods in Python 3.
-The methods provided will tipically use libraries and packages already developed.
+The purpose of this repository is to provide the examples of the MCMC methods tested in my thesis *Stochastic Simulation in Multimodal Posteriors: UQ in ODEs*.
+Programs are coded in Python 3.
+Additional purposes include providing examples of parameter estimation in ordinary differential equations (ODEs) and multimodal posterior distributions.
+The methods provided use libraries and packages already developed.
 The methods being exemplified are

-1) t walk
+1) t walk (Christen, Fox 2010)
-2) emcee
+2) emcee (Goodman, Weare 2010)
-3) Hamiltonian MC
+3) Hamiltonian MC (Stan - )
-4) Parallel Tempering MC
+4) Parallel Tempering MC with a Hamiltonian kernel
 5) Random scan Gibbs sampling

-Additional purposes include providing examples of parameter estimation in ordinary differential equations (ODEs) and multimodal posterior distributions.